isotopp/isotopp.github.io/content/posts/1994-02-01-dateisysteme.md

 - "The UNIX Time Sharing System", Ritchie, Thompson, Communications of the ACM 7/74, p.365
 - "A Fast File System for UNIX", McKusick et al, ACM Trans. on Computer Systems, August 84, p.181
 - "Operating Systems", A. Tanenbaum, Prentice-Hall
-- "The Design of the UNIX Operating System", M.Bach, Prentice-Hall
+- "The Design of the UNIX Operating System", M. Bach, Prentice-Hall
 - "The Design of the 4.3 BSD UNIX Operating System", McKusick, Addison-Wesley
-- "Advanced Programming in the UNIX Environment", W.R.Stevens, Addison-Wesley
+- "Advanced Programming in the UNIX Environment," W. R. Stevens, Addison-Wesley